 - the research methods used to generate and test knowledge claims.

-Additionally, at a more granular level, the rhetorical situation for a communicative situation defines word choice.
+Additionally, at a more granular level, a syntactical level, the rhetorical situation for a communicative situation defines word choice.
 For example, if you deduce your rhetorical situation is formal (as opposed to informal), you would want to avoid colloquialisms, slang, and contractions.
 In formal situations, you might want to delete personal words–take all of the emotion and personal references out of the text–and emphasize objective words.
 Or, maybe your audience is artistic, someone who prefers creative metaphors and surprises.